 Tamron’s offering to the bird photography world has some of the best features of both the Nikon and Canon lenses from earlier.
 The focal range actually goes even further than the Nikon at 600mm max.
 The cost is a reduction in aperture and overall exposure. f/6.3 is significantly less light entering the camera for that extra reach but the overall depth of field will be comparable given the increase in focal length.
 This Tamron lens also includes VC (Vibration Compensation) to ensure handheld shots don’t become blurry.

-Brand new the Tamron SP 150-600mm F/5-6.3 Di VC USD is just under $900 or half the price of the Canon EF 100-400mm f/4.5-5.6L IS II USM lens.
+Brand new the Tamron SP 150-600mm F/5-6.3 Di VC USD is usually around half the price of the Canon EF 100-400mm f/4.5-5.6L IS II USM lens.
 And like the Canon, the Tamron SP is also weatherized to keep the elements out while shooting.
 Being a third party lens this Tamron birding lens is available for both Canon and Nikon mounts.

 Monopod vs tripod

 Tripods are a tool most photographers already have.
 They are the best form of image stabilization available.
 But when it comes to fast-moving, shy wildlife, a monopod is actually a better buy.

 Monopods have the advantage of being easier to set up and move.
 When I’m using a tripod, the three legs take time to set and telescope into place.
 A monopod snaps into place much faster.

 A monopod isn’t nearly as stable as a tripod.
 But it provides plenty of image stabilization in combination with the IS built into your lens or camera body.

 Photo by Earl Goodson